YLTsai0609/recommender_playground/README.md

 2. Start to surfing on the research code!

+# Best Practice

+1. Manage your dataset by soft-link
+2. Put raw data to `dataset`, intermediate data to `project/data`
+3. Always use tiny-piece of data(e.g. 100 samples) to make sure your code worked.
+4. Use [`absl-py`](https://github.com/abseil/abseil-py) to make your argument parse easiler to read.
+5. Use [`wandb`](https://github.com/wandb/client) to track your profiling / experiemtns. so that you can compare your result easily.

 # Model Summary

 Single line argument about all of the repos we cloned.